THE GOLDEN ERA OF HBCU FOOTBALL

 HBCU Football History

-Many Football Hall of Famers played HBCU football.
+Many players inducted into the Pro Football Hall of Fame played HBCU football.
 Those players include Walter Payton, Deacon Jones, and Jerry Rice, some of the most enduring names in pro football.

 Although the history of major NCAA football programs and the careers of their star players are well documented, the same is not true for HBCU programs.